National Security Legislative Calendar

 After Senators deadlocked on which amendments could be offered, the Senate concluded consideration of the Fiscal Year 2019 National Defense Authorization Bill on June 18.
 The Senate approved the bill by a 85-10 vote.
 There were over 630 amendments submitted to the bill, but there were only a handful of roll call votes and 44 non-controversial amendments adopted en bloc.
 Senators blocked each other’s amendments because they could not get votes on their own amendments.

 Congress completed action on the Fiscal Year 2019 Defense Authorization Bill, apparently on the earliest date in four decades.
 Click here for the Center for Arms Control and Non-Proliferation analysis of the nuclear provisions.
 On July 26, the House approved the conference report by a vote of 359-54.
-On August 1, the Senate approved the bill 87 to 10, which now goes to the President to sign.
+On August 1, the Senate approved the bill 87 to 10.

 Fiscal Year 2019 Energy and Water Appropriations Bill